-In recent years, some borrowers have considered strategically defaulting on a mortgage loan once the home has become a bad investment.
-This is different from how many people view foreclosure -- as something that happens only when a homeowner can no longer afford the mortgage payments.
+Sometimes borrowers consider strategically defaulting on a mortgage loan once the home has become a bad investment.
+This is different from how many people view foreclosure—as something that happens only when a homeowner can no longer afford the mortgage payments.
 Read on to learn more about strategic default, the consequences of such a default, and alternatives to simply walking away from a distressed property.

 Generally, the term “strategic default” implies a different a situation than a homeowner who is struggling financially and cannot afford to keep paying the current mortgage payments.
 (See our article When Foreclosure Threatens: Can You Afford to Keep Your Home?)
 With a strategic default, the borrower does the math and makes a business decision to voluntarily stop making payments, even if it is within their ability to keep up on the payments.

 After the homeowner voluntarily stops making payments, the lender is forced to foreclose.
 (Learn more about how foreclosure works.)

 If you are contemplating a strategic default, you should know the consequences and take them into consideration as part of your decision-making process.

 With a strategic default, you may be liable for a deficiency judgment depending on your state’s laws.

-When a lender forecloses on a mortgage, the total debt owed by the borrower to the lender frequently exceeds the foreclosure sale price.
+When a lender forecloses on a mortgage, the total debt owed by the borrower to the lender can exceed the foreclosure sale price.
 The difference between the sale price and the total debt is called a “deficiency.”

 Example.
 Say the total debt owed is $200,000, but the home only sells for $150,000 at the foreclosure sale.
 The deficiency is $50,000.

 In some states, the lender can seek a personal judgment against the borrower to recover the deficiency.
 Generally, once a deficiency judgment has been obtained, the lender may collect this amount (in our example, $50,000) from the borrower by doing such things as garnishing wages or levying a bank account.
 (To learn more about deficiency judgments in the foreclosure context, see our Deficiency Judgments After Foreclosure area.)